jusa798/Neural-Network-Trading-Bot/README.md

 # TO DO #

 Grab enough data to train the neural network, split it, train, and predict!
 After, the model can be saved and used to visualize or actually execute trades.
-I will not actually execute the trade (I believe markets are quite efficient), however, a visualization seems like an appropriate next step.
+I will not actually execute the trade, however, a visualization seems like an appropriate next step.

 # Obstacles #